有機ELの世界に

 The blue color created by Idemitsu Kosan received a certain amount of acclaim, but it was still more "light blue" than "blue" and lacked saturation.

-"Since one material alone does not emit light for long, we use two materials to create the blue color.
+"Since the light emitted by only one material does not last long, we use two materials to create the blue color.
 In order to examine the combinations, we prepared more than 100 types of materials and repeated trial and error.
-Gradually, we began to obtain results as hypothesized."
+Gradually, we began to obtain the results we had hypothesized."

-After much trial and error, it took about five years to derive the basic concept of the combination of materials to be used in blue OLED and to be able to confirm the improvement in performance, leading to the filing of a patent application in 2002.
+After much trial and error, it took about five years to derive the basic concept of the combination of materials to be used in blue OLED and to confirm the improvement in performance, leading to the filing of a patent application in 2002.

 Blue organic material finally put to practical use, OLED TVs to go on sale